Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Well, no, you’re not.
 But you’re here, and your job is delivering stuff, so... deliver a message for us, please?"
 She shrugged slightly.

 Bruuk tilted his head curiously.
-"You sent a message ‘bout the trade you wanted to do…"
+"You sent a message ‘bout the trade you wanted to do..."

 "Sure, but that was just, like, ordering some stuff.
-This is about…" Holo-Ava waved her hand around at the proto-garden around them.
+This is about..."
+Holo-Ava waved her hand around at the proto-garden around them.
 "Hospitality, I guess?
 And making an impression.
 And showing that we’re not just a crazy swarm of AI probes that nobody understands."

 "Doubt that impression’s gonna go away quickly."

 "Probably not," she agreed with an affable shrug.
 "All the more reason to start working on it, right?"

-"I guess…"
+"I guess..."

 The Ava-avatar smiled, and indicated an approaching drone with a nod of her head.
 It was carrying glassware.
 "I can’t offer you juice, coffee, tea or whatever, but we do have water.
 Fresh from a comet."